Your rabbit's gut

 Antibiotics

-Since we are talking about live bacteria when we discuss the microbiota, it is not surprising that the use of antibiotics can kill off some of the resident gut bacteria (alongside the bacteria causing the infection for which they are being used to treat) resulting in a dysbiosis.
+Since we are talking about live bacteria when we discuss the microbiota, it is not surprising that the use of antibiotics can kill off some of the resident gut bacteria (as well as the infection for which the antibiotic was prescribed), resulting in a dysbiosis.

 For more rabbit top tips and guides head over to our Rabbit Care page!